WebSVG/voronoi/README.md

 * detract quadratic bezier short edges
 * edit seed weight (? requires a new engine)
 * add irregularities to the edges thickness (randomize retraction)
-* rearrange the cells when expanding the window

 # Dev User Guide
 ## cells retraction